 It is difficult to find researchers in any country who do not believe they could accomplish more with additional financial resources.
 The discussion above illustrates that in Russia, this problem is particularly acute (most recently Mindeli and Chernykh, 2016).
 That it may be tipping into a genuine crisis stems from the declining value of the ruble since 2014.
 This makes imported supplies and equipment far more expensive (essentially a doubling of prices since 2014), limits foreign travel by Russian scientists, and makes hiring foreigners to teach or collaborate in research far more expensive.
 (One positive result of the devaluation is that foreigners with dollars or euros now find that, even with inflation, most costs in Russia are 40–50 percent lower than two years ago.
 But that does not help Russian institutions paying salaries or stipends in foreign currency to attract visitors.)

 Several dozen conversations with Russian colleagues over the past two years have indicated that the cost of foreign supplies, equipment, travel, and personnel have put severe pressure on their programs to internationalize education and research.
 Yet at a session at the Kennan Institute in November 2015, when I asked Minister of Education and Science Dmitry Livanov about this, his response was the universities are doing just fine, since the 5/100 program, designed to elevate five Russian universities into the top 100 in the world by 2020, is fully funded.
-While the decline of the domestic currency does permit the Russian government to reap more rubles from sales of natural resources, allowing it to come close to meeting budget needs in rubles, this does not address the question of reduced capacity to purchase foreign equipment or hire foreign specialists.
+While the decline of the domestic currency does permit the Russian government to reap more rubles from sales of natural resources, allowing it to come close to meeting budget needs in rubles, this does not address the question of reduced capacity to purchase foreign equipment, attend international conferences, or hire foreign specialists.
 As will be discussed in the sections on import substitution and military technology below, in the past decade Russia has increasingly relied on key imported components for much of its advanced technology.
-These are the most difficult items to replace, and when sanctions do not preclude transfer of specific items, their cost has doubled.
+These are the most difficult items to replace, and when sanctions do not preclude the transfer of specific items their cost has doubled.

 Many observers believe that the quality of students has been declining, initially in elementary and secondary education, but now also in higher education.
 Faculty members are aging, while administrators rarely have training for their increasingly difficult roles.
 In some instances, retiring politicians have been appointed to head universities, with at best mixed results (interviews).

 One topic that has largely disappeared from Russian discussions during the current economic crisis is the impact of demography and the military draft on higher education.
-The declining number of 18-year-olds and high enrollments in higher education mean that the number of young people, especially males, available to enter the labor force is far from adequate.
+The declining number of 18-year-olds and increased enrollments in higher education mean that the number of young people, especially males, available to enter the labor force is far from adequate.
 The quantitative problems are exacerbated by an increasingly voiced concern regarding quality.

 The downside of Russia’s enrolling a large share of high school graduates in higher education is that few students now attend vocational or technical schools.
 Russian policy analysts frequently mention the German model of technical training, but this has had little practical impact.
 In surveys over the past 15 years, 85–90 percent of Russian businesses consistently report that they are not able to find enough skilled workers (Kuvalin and Moiseev, 2014: 111–12).
 Employers state that they must provide their own training programs.
 In 2016, Deputy Prime Minister Olga Golodets stated that only about one third of Russian students really need higher education.